dev-academy-programme/computer-setup/macos-setup.md

 # MacOS Computer Setup for EDA

-If you are using the latest MacOS (Monterey) please note it is currently incompatible with Discord screen share when using the desktop app.
-Please use Discord in a Safari browser until a desktop app update & fix becomes available for screen sharing.
+If you are using the latest MacOS (Monterey) please note that you need to be running the latest version of the Discord desktop app for screen sharing to function.
+If you encounter problems, you can use Discord in a Safari browser.

 ---